getsentry/sentry-javascript/README.md

 There are several ways to deal with PII.
 By default, the integration will mask all text content with `*`.
 This can be disabled by setting `maskAllText` to `false`.
 It is also possible to add the following CSS classes to specific DOM elements to prevent recording its contents: `sentry-block`, `sentry-ignore`, and `sentry-mask`.
 The following sections will show examples of how content is handled by the differing methods.

 ### Masking
 Masking replaces the text content with something else.
 The default masking behavior is to replace each character with a `*`.
-In this example the relevant html code is: <table class="sentry-mask">...</table>`.
+In this example the relevant html code is: `<table class="sentry-mask">...</table>`.
 ![Masking example](https://user-images.githubusercontent.com/79684/193118192-dee1d3d8-5813-47e8-b532-f9ee1c8714b3.png)

 ### Blocking
 Blocking replaces the element with a placeholder that has the same dimensions.
 The recording will show an empty space where the content was.
-In this example the relevant html code is: `<table data-sentry-block>`.
+In this example the relevant html code is: `<table data-sentry-block>...</table>`.
 ![Blocking example](https://user-images.githubusercontent.com/79684/193118084-51a589fc-2160-476a-a8dc-b681eddb136c.png)

 ### Ignoring